International Biodiversity Day

 The main global elements of biodiversity destruction are climate change, endangered species, over-exploitation of natural resources, pollution, and urbanization.
 According to the Global Report, human activities were and are responsible for the loss of biodiversity, accounting for 75% of the terrestrial ecosystem.
 This assessment indicates that solutions exist but the implementation to protect biodiversity all over the world must not be delayed or put to halt.

 There is no doubt that biodiversity is of great importance for the survival of human life and it should be protected with the participation of stakeholders and the general public with hand in hand.
 Conservation of biodiversity is not only possible by the government alone, the government can take the lead.
 But, the local community and the private sector need to support the government in formulating programs and policies by implementing them from their respective places performing their duties.

 Every year on the occasion of International Biodiversity Day, planting trees (afforestation), sanitation programs et cetera are observed and organized in different places of the country.
 It is observed with various programs plus issues related to this day.
-But the strange situations like the disappearance of trees planted on one day disappearing on the very next day do take place.
+But strange situations like the disappearance of trees planted one day and disappearing on the very next day do take place.
 Therefore, even the general public needs to pay attention to these issues.
 If not conservation will be a difficult act to perform so that it does not become a very bizarre issue.

 Biodiversity is the living fabric protection of our planet and it underpins human wellbeing in the present as well of the future, thus its rapid decline threatens nature and people alike.
 Therefore, it will be meaningful and purposeful to celebrate such days only as long as the government and other concerned bodies pay special attention to public awareness and develop more awareness in each and every field connected to Biodiversity Day.
 To Read this article in the Nepali Language please click here.